Lyriati/discord-kiso/README.md

 ## Setup

 Type `!setup` to add your server to my database.
-From there you should set tell me what roles can edit my settings by using `!addrole :role`.
+From there you should set tell me what roles can edit my settings by using `!adminrole add`.

 ## Stream Alerts

 I will always announce everyone in the server when they go live.
-Just set which channel to announce to by going to that channel and typing `!setlog`.
+Just set which channel to announce to by going to that channel and typing `!announce here`.

 ## Commands